 Bread of Life

-Melrose Alliance Against Violence: For over 10 years, MUUC has been a participant in the Melrose Alliance Against Violence (MAAV) Walk to End Domestic Violence, held in the fall.
+Melrose Alliance Against Violence: Since the beginning, MUUC has been a participant in the Melrose Alliance Against Violence (MAAV) Walk to End Domestic Violence, held in the fall.
 This walk, around Melrose’s Ell Pond, reminds us of all those lost to domestic violence during the year, in an effort to raise awareness and end this tragic loss.